- Our Services+

 An Amsler grid consists of straight lines, with a reference dot in the center.
 Someone with macular degeneration may see some of the lines as wavy or blurred, with some dark areas at the center.
+This test is one way to check if you are having macular degeneration.
 Click here to try an Amsler grid test yourself.

 If your eye doctor detects some defect in your central vision, such as distortion or blurriness, he or she may order a fluorescein angiography to examine the retinal blood vessels surrounding the macula.

 Many forms of macular degeneration are linked to aging and related deterioration of eye tissue crucial for good vision.
 Duke University and other researchers have noted a strong association between development of the eye disease and presence of a variant of a gene known as complement factor H (CFH).
 This gene deficiency is associated with almost half of all potentially blinding cases of macular degeneration.